 No matter the program, no matter the budget, no matter the size of the school, there is a common thread amongst all of them.

-Today I'm going to share with you those threads we have seen at VertiMax in our High School Community.
+Today I'm going to share with you those trends we have seen at VertiMax in our High School Community.

 Take a look and let me know if you are focused on any of these as well in your program!